 - Ability to assist in developing proposals, including gathering requisite documentation and determining budgets required, is a plus.

-– Ability to edit and analyze informational materials or content.
+- Ability to edit and analyze scientific and technical informational materials or content.

 - Ability to write according to correct English usage and appropriate style guide or accepted industry standards.